compiler-explorer/compiler-explorer/docs/Roadmap.md

 - Library support for Rust
 - 15 new languages, 600 new compilers across all lagnauges
 - Execution on GPUs
+- Excellent TypeScript conversion progress, making TypeScript the main language on the GitHub repo page

 #### 2021